Policy Priorities

 State Policy Priorities

-Under the guidance of our Policy Committee, MLTC focusses its administrative and legislative advocacy on increasing state investment in land conservation and the work of land trusts, and maximizing the integrity and natural resource value of protected lands and unprotected lands of significant conservation value.
+Under the guidance of our Policy Committee, MLTC focusses its administrative and legislative advocacy on increasing state investment in land conservation and the work of land trusts, and maximizing the integrity of lands of significant conservation value, including those that have been previously protected.

 Legislative Priorities

 This bill would expand the annual cap on the state's conservation land tax credit program, resolving a long-standing waitlist for landowners willing to permanently conserve their environmentally significant properties.
 For more information, see this fact sheet and WBUR coverage from Martha Bebinger on the importance of expanding the tax credit.
 The Joint Committee on Revenue held a hearing on the bill on July 15, 2025.
 Mark Wamsley testified on behalf of Kestrel Land Trust and MLTC’s Policy Committee, alongside Zach Sheldon from TNC and landowner Edith Wislocki, who spoke about her experience donating a CR to Rehoboth Land Trust.
 See MLTC's written testimony here.
-As of September 16, action on both versions of the bill is pending.
+In spring 2026, the House sent its version of the bill to study, effectively ending its chances as a standalone bill this session.
+The Senate has extended the reporting deadline for its version of the bill to June 25, 2026.
+Legislative champions led efforts to pass this measure by attaching it to the Senate version of the Environmental Bond Bill and the House version of the FY27 State Operating Budget.
+Neither of those efforts were successful.

 Other Bills MLTC Supports

-- An Act investing in natural and working lands (H.1005/S.549 Rep. Meschino & Sen. Comerford) to promote acquisition and management of natural and working lands to reduce impacts from climate change.
-A hearing date before the Joint Committee on Environment and Natural Resources has not yet been announced.
+• An Act investing in natural and working lands (H.1005/S.549 Rep. Meschino & Sen. Comerford) to promote acquisition and management of natural and working lands to reduce impacts from climate change.
 Read more about the bill here.
+On March 19, the House bill was reportedly favorably by the House Committee on Environment and Natural Resources and referred to the House Committee on Ways and Means.
+The Senate extended the reporting deadline for its bill to June 30, 2026.
+See testimony submitted by The Nature Conservancy here.

-- An Act relative to uniform partition of heirs property (H.1964/S.1239,, Sen. Lovely) to increase protection for legal heirs of property owners who die without a will in place.
+• An Act relative to uniform partition of heirs property (H.1964/S.1239, Sen. Lovely) to increase protection for legal heirs of property owners who die without a will in place.
 This bill was heard on April 22, 2025 before the Joint Committee on the Judiciary.
 See a letter of testimony submitted by MLTC here.
+The bill was reported favorably by the Senate Committee on the Judiciary on December 3, and is now pending before the Senate Ways and Means Committee.
+On March 26, the House bill was sent to study, effectively ending its consideration for this session.

-An Act relative to Urban Farmland, (S.61/H.121, Sen. Gómez, Rep. Duffy) to support conversion of vacant lots and underutilized land in environmental justice communities into urban farms, community gardens, and other agricultural enterprises.
-A hearing date before the Joint Committee on Agriculture has not yet been announced.
+• An Act relative to Urban Farmland, (S.61/H.121, Sen. Gómez, Rep. Duffy) to support conversion of vacant lots and underutilized land in environmental justice communities into urban farms, community gardens, and other agricultural enterprises.
+A hearing before the Joint Committee on Agriculture was held on September 16th.
 See written testimony submitted by MLTC here.
+On December 31, the Senate bill was reported favorably and referred to the Senate Committee on Ways and Means.
+On December 31, the House bill was redrafted as H. 4855. and reported favorably to the House Ways

-- An Act to report payments in lieu of taxes for state-owned land (S.1939/H.3032, Sen. Comerford, Rep. Blais) to improve equity in the distribution of state payments in lieu of taxes (PILOT) to municipalities that host state land and facilities.
+• An Act to reform payments in lieu of taxes for state-owned land (S.1939/H.3032, Sen. Comerford, Rep. Blais) to improve equity in the distribution of state payments in lieu of taxes (PILOT) to municipalities that host state land and facilities.
 The bill would revise payment formulas to provide additional reimbursement for the value of ecosystem services provided by state-owned land, such as drinking water protection, habitat for endangered or threatened species, outdoor recreation, carbon sequestration, and landscape connectivity.
-A hearing date before the Joint Committee on Revenue has not yet been announced.
+The bill was reported favorably by the Senate Committee on Revenue on November 20, and is now pending before the Senate Committee on Ways and Means.
+On March 16, the House bill was sent to study, effectively ending its consideration for this session.

 MLTC's Priorities for Administrative Advocacy